pretix/pretix-docs/docs/guides/products/sessions.md

 pretix offers you several methods to do this: simply adding a mandatory question to be asked with every order, add-on products with fixed time slots, or a plugin with advanced functions for variable time slots.
 This article will guide you through all three of them.

+If your event's schedule is small and straightforward, all sessions are included in the basic admission price, and you do not need to keep track of who attends which session, you should use [questions](sessions.md#option-a-questions).

+If your event's schedule is large, you have deviating prices for some of the sessions, or each session can only be attended by a number of limited people, you should use [add-on products](sessions.md#option-b-add-on-products-with-fixed-time-slots).

+If the conditions above apply and you also have sessions with varying start and end times that cannot be neatly organized into time slots because of overlap, you should use the [agenda constraints plugin](sessions.md#option-c-add-on-products-with-variable-time-slots).

 If you are not planning sessions that all take place within the scope of one big main event, but for a series of events that can be attended individually, refer to our article on [event series](../event-series.md) instead.

 ## Option A: Questions